 Both Library locations provide WiFi access, with no password required.
 At the Main Library, the networks are called Library Wireless1 and Library Wireless2.
 At the Downtown Branch Library, the network is called Public Library; you may also use the ColPublicAccess network there.
 WiFi printing is available at both locations.

 Both Library locations provide computers with Microsoft Office Suite (minus Access), access to the internet, and printing capability.
 Patrons can use a computer once per day for up to 90 minutes.
 Black and white prints cost $0.15 per page, and color prints are $0.50 per page.
 At the Main Library, Youth Services also has 4 public PCs for children 12 and under, 1 parent-friendly computer, and 4 early learning stations (non-internet computers with educational games).

 Both locations have copiers.
 Copies cost $0.15 each.
 Double-sided copies and automatic feed are available at the Downtown Branch Library.

-The Main Library provides scans at the Adult Services desk for $1.00 per scan.
-The Downtown Branch Library’s copier also scans documents, free of charge.
-Please bring a flash drive for saving your scan.
+The Main Library provides scans at the Adult Services desk for $1.00 per every 10 pages scanned.
+The Downtown Branch Library’s copier can also scan documents to a flash drive (you must bring your own), free of charge.

 The Main Library has one quiet study room.
 Occupancy is limited to two people.
 Reservations can be made up to one week ahead for the following calendar week.
 Walk-ins will be honored depending on the room availability.